 How Kids Can Help Make This Whole Wheat Pizza Dough

 Kids will love to be involved on homemade pizza night.
 They can help you measure out the ingredients, push the buttons on the food processor and help knead the dough.
 Let them spread pizza sauce, sprinkle cheese and top their own pizzas with their favorite ingredients.
+Each family member can even salt their sauce to their own taste (but you may want to oversee this with the younger kids).
 They won’t even realize they are learning – they’re just having fun!

 Pepperoni, cooked Italian sausage and Canadian bacon add protein.
-Pineapple, peppers, olives, cooked onions, halved cherry tomatoes and sliced mushrooms sneak in veggies.
-For a fun variation, try a bbq pizza with bbq sauce, grilled chicken, cheddar cheese and sliced green onions.
+Pineapple, peppers, olives, cooked onions, halved cherry tomatoes, basil and sliced mushrooms sneak in veggies.
+For a fun variation, try a BBQ pizza with BBQ sauce, grilled chicken, cheddar cheese and sliced green onions.

 Another great way to spice up your pizza is to try different cheeses: fresh ricotta is yummy with a spicy red sauce, gorgonzola is delicious with hot-sauce (think buffalo chicken!), goats cheese with zucchini.
 Experiment and have fun.

 The whole-wheat crust is nutrient-rich.
 Load the pizza up with veggies, and you have a pretty healthy meal.